 - Vegetables (optional)

 The type of bones you use will determine the flavor of your broth.
-Chicken bones will make a light broth, while beef or fish bones will make a more robust broth.
+Chicken bones will make a light broth, while beef bones will make a more robust broth.
 You can also add vegetables to your broth for extra flavor and nutrition.

 To make bone broth: